 - A decisive call

-interference nor obstruction occurred, make a “SAFE” signal with no
+neither interference nor obstruction occurred, make a “SAFE”

 10. Double Base.

-territory and the white portion in fair territory.
-Referring to 4.
+in foul territory and the white portion in fair territory.

-a fair ball as it therefore hits a portion of the white/fair portion of
+as it therefore hits a portion of the white/fair portion of the

-white/fair portion of the base at all times. (see Exception below)
+only the white/fair portion of the base at all times. (see

-base on his/her first attempt at first base when a play is being made on
+the base on his/her first attempt at first base when a play is

-the offensive player may touch either portion of the base on his/her
+base, the offensive player may touch either portion of the base

-base on his/her first attempt at first base, he/she must
+the base on his/her first attempt at first base, he/she must

 - when returning to the base after overrunning first base